digitalservicebund/ris-norms/README.md

 ## Contributing

 🇬🇧
 Everyone is welcome to contribute the development of the _RIS norms documentation_.
-You can contribute by opening pull request, providing documentation or answering questions or giving feedback.
-Please always follow the guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).
+You can contribute by opening pull requests, providing documentation or answering questions or giving feedback.
+Please always follow the guidelines and our
+[Code of Conduct](CODE_OF_CONDUCT.md).

 🇩🇪